Aviation in Moldova: Airports

-There are two main international airports in Moldova: Chişinău International Airport with the main terminal built in the 1970s with a capacity of 3 million passengers per year.
+There are two main international airports in Moldova: Chișinău Eugen Doga International Airport with the main terminal built in the 1970s with a capacity of 3 million passengers per year.
 On 31 May 1995 Chişinău Airport was awarded the status of an international airport, and Bălți International Airport, built for a capacity of up to 2,5 million passengers, which started operation of regular flights in 1989 and was granted status of international airport in 2001.

-Chişinău International Airport has commercial flights (approximately 20 destinations and 688,000 passengers in 2007).
+Chișinău Eugen Doga International Airport has commercial flights (approximately 20 destinations and 688,000 passengers in 2007).

-Bălți International Airport operated regular flights to approximately 14 destinations between 1989-1993.
+Bălți International Airport operated regular flights to approximately 14 destinations between 1989 and 1993.
 In 2000-2001 regular flights Bălți-Istanbul were resumed at Balti International Airport.
 In 2013 the Moldovan Authority for Civil Aviation inspected Bălți International Airport and certified its services.
 In accordance with the action plan report dated 1 March 2013, established as part of an inspection carried out by the Moldovan Civil Aviation Authority, the following services were inspected at Bălți-Leadoveni Airport: passenger and baggage service, general services, ticket office and air terminal, passenger transportation, baggage service.

 There were also unfortunate attempts to reanimate Cahul International Airport and to transform the military air field Marculesti into an airport.